zdharma-continuum/zinit/README.md

 This allows to call compinit once.
 Performance gains are huge, example shell startup time with double `compinit`: **0.980** sec, with `cdreplay` and single `compinit`: **0.156** sec.

+## Turbo-loading completions

+If you load completions using `wait''` mode then you can add `atinit'zpcompinit'` to syntax-highlighting plugin (which should be the last one), or `atload'zpcompinit'` to last completion-related plugin. `zpcompinit` is a function that runs `autoload compinit; compinit`.
+There's also `zpcdreplay`, so you can also do:
+`atinit'zpcompinit; zpcdreplay'`, etc.

 # Ignoring Compdefs